acgetchell/mundus-atrox/src/journals/fourth.md

 > Agatha seems to think a moment.
 "The Tower of Endymion."
 She vanishes.

-Another half-day's trek brings the party back to *Old Owl Well*.
+Another four hour's trek brings the party back to *Old Owl Well*.
 The Mage receives the answer with interest, and delivers the ring.
 After consultation, the party decides that *CoralKing* shall be it's bearer.

 But the next rest period brings a strange clicking sound, and the appearance of 3 *Clockwork Horrors*.
 Ignoring the rest of the party, they make a beeline for *CoralKing*.